 Washington, D.C.
 20201

-For more information, visit the CDC website to read “Update on Japanese Encephalitis (JE) Vaccine for U.S. Children.”
+For more information, visit the CDC's Japanese Encephalitis Vaccine site.

 Japanese encephalitis (JE) is a serious infection caused by a virus.
 It occurs mainly in rural parts of Asia.